10 Eerie Places to Visit Around the World

 Once a millionaire's avenue, this ghost town now stands derelict and empty of life.
 Ruins submerged in sand make for some eerie yet fantastic photographs.
 A morning here will give you plenty of time visit the museum and take a guided tour around the town.

-Find out more about tailor-made trips to Namibia.
+Find out more about tailor-made tours to Namibia.

 3 - Okunoin graveyard, Mount Koya, Japan